igdatc/igdatc.github.io/connect.md

 **IGDA Parent Organization**

-If you are already (or want to become) a member of the IGDA, please head over to [https://igda.org/chapters/minnesota-twin-cities/](https://igda.org/chapters/minnesota-twin-cities/) to find us there.
+If you are already (or want to become) a member of the IGDA, please head over to [https://igda.org/chapters/us-mn-twin-cities/](https://igda.org/chapters/us-mn-twin-cities/) to find us there.

-**ICE COLD GAMES**
+**Ice Cold Games**

-[Ice Cold Games](https://icecold.games/) – A helpful, community member run page hosting details for local events, meetings, get togethers, businesses and leisure activities.
+[Ice Cold Games](https://icecold.games/) is a community run webpage listing details for local Twin Cities events, meetings, get togethers, and related businesses.

 **GitHub**